Climate and Political Fact-Checking Research & Development Collaboration

 Technical Approach

-Our toolkit implements the Advocate Mediator Pattern against climate feedback datasets, using what we call the “Climinator pattern” for robust fact verification.
+Our toolkit implements the Advocate Mediator Pattern against climate and political fact-checking datasets, using what we call the “Climinator pattern” for robust fact verification across multiple domains.
 The architecture is:

 Research Collaboration